Front Door routing methods

-Often an organization wants to provide reliability for its services by deploying one or more backup services in case their primary service goes down.
+Often an organization wants to provide high availability for their services by deploying more than one backup service in case the primary one goes down.
 Across the industry, this topology is also referred to as Active/Standby or Active/Passive deployment topology.
 The 'Priority' traffic-routing method allows Azure customers to easily implement this failover pattern.

 Your default Front Door contains an equal priority list of backends.
 By default, Front Door sends traffic only to the top priority backends (lowest value for priority) that is, the primary set of backends.
-If the primary backends are not available, Front Door routes the traffic to the secondary set of backends (second lowest value for priority).
-If both the primary and secondary backends are not available, the traffic goes to the third, and so on.
+If the primary backends aren't available, Front Door routes the traffic to the secondary set of backends (second lowest value for priority).
+If both the primary and secondary backends aren't available, the traffic goes to the third, and so on.
 Availability of the backend is based on the configured status (enabled or disabled) and the ongoing backend health status as determined by the health probes.

 Configuring priority for backends

-Each of the backends in your backend pool within the Front Door configuration has a property called 'Priority', which can be a number between 1 and 5.
-With Azure Front Door Service, you configure the backend priority explicitly using this property for each backend.
+Each backend in your backend pool of the Front Door configuration has a property called 'Priority', which can be a number between 1 and 5.
+With Azure Front Door, you configure the backend priority explicitly using this property for each backend.
 This property is a value between 1 and 5.
 Lower values represent a higher priority.
 Backends can share priority values.